ysc1995/HelloAgora/README.md

 ```

 # More Improvements
-In this session, we will add some improvements to make the app more robust.
+In this section, we will add some improvements to make the app more robust.

 ## Screen rotation
 Add _configChanges_ in the _Manifest_ file to prevent activity been destroyed from screen rotation.